cityssm/itWorkshops/2018-01-excel/speakingNotes.md

 Add "Current Week" column.
 - `=[@[Current Date]]-weekday([@[Current Date]])`
 -	Form column as date.
 -	Check work.
 Incorrect.
-It’s a Saturday.
+It's a Saturday.
 -	Update formula to add 1.

 Create a new sheet for Days of Week.